Leaflet/Leaflet/CONTRIBUTING.md

 or [Leaflet UserVoice](http://leaflet.uservoice.com/)),
 and then ask yourself two questions:

- 1. Are you sure that this new feature is important enough to justify its presense in the Leaflet core?
+ 1. Are you sure that this new feature is important enough to justify its presence in the Leaflet core?
     Or will it look better as a plugin in a separate repository?
  2. Is it written in a simple, concise way that doesn't add bulk to the codebase?